We take data protection seriously.

 We will never sell your personal data.

-To provide our products and services, we may need to share your personal data to the minimum extent necessary with our suppliers and service partners, such as
+To provide our goods and services, and to administer and support our business, we may need to share your personal data to the minimum extent necessary with our suppliers and service partners, such as:

 - the BDZ Group (see Introduction section);